 Alternatively, you can go big and try the Mango, Hibiscus, Strawberry Lemonade, and Old-Fashioned Lemonade drinks, each of which contains a whopping 100mg of THC.
 Each 16oz bottle contains just 20 calories, but you need to be sensible!
 VCC Brands recommends trying no more than four capfuls (one capful = 2mg of THC) per serving.
 Wait at least 45 minutes before drinking more.
 If you’re not used to weed, and down an entire bottle in one sitting, you will be sorry!

 5 – Molson Coors

-Although we have no details about the name or composition of this beverage, we know that Molson Coors has made clear its plans to release a cannabis-infused drink in 2019.
-The company’s CEO, Mark R. Hunter, stated that as soon as weed drinks become legal in Canada, the company will release a cannabis drink.
+Although we have no details about the name or composition of this beverage, we know that Molson Coors made clear its plans to release a cannabis-infused drink.
+The company’s CEO, Mark R. Hunter, stated that as soon as weed drinks became legal in Canada, the company would release a cannabis drink.

 What isn’t known is whether or not Molson Coors will attempt to produce a Coors Light type drink with THC instead of alcohol.
 Whatever the plans, you can be sure that its marketing team will be working hard to advertise the beverage weeks or even months before it is due for sale.

 Marijuana is already the world’s most produced, consumed, and trafficked ‘illegal’ drug.
 Now that it is becoming legal in most states, and is fully legal in Canada, North American drinks manufacturers will be eager to create their own cannabis-infused drink and rush it to market.

 By the end of the year, we expect there to be dozens of new marijuana beverages to choose from.
 There will be tea, coffee, fruit drinks, and non-alcoholic beers.
 Regardless of the one you drink, take note of the THC content and don’t consume everything at once!